Hohepa Puru: Playing career

 In 2022, Puru was the captain of the Penrith Panthers' Jersey Flegg Cup (under-21s) grand final winning team.

 In 2023, Puru joined the Canberra Raiders.
 In Round 27 2023, Puru made his NRL debut for Canberra against the Cronulla Sharks at Pointsbet Stadium in a 24-6 loss.
 He re-signed with Canberra for the 2024 season, with an option for the 2025 season.

 Puru signed with the Cronulla-Sutherland Sharks ahead of the 2025 season.

+On 12 September the Sharks announced that Puru had re-signed with the club for a further two years.